-The partial government shutdown continued to send ripple effects across government in January, shuttering agencies and programs that were operating on leftover funds and imperiling others.
-Hundreds of thousands of federal employees will miss a paycheck at the end of this week, upping the stakes in the continuing stalemate.
+The partial government shutdown sent ripple effects across government in January, shuttering agencies and programs that were operating on leftover funds and imperiling others.
+Hundreds of thousands of federal employees missed paychecks, upping the stakes in the continuing stalemate.

 Longest funding gaps under current shutdown rules